 Today it is a national park and open for tours.
 Make sure to book your tickets far in advance, I’m talking weeks or even months.
 They sell out fast!

 Tip: you can buy several combo tickets with a discount, combining an Alcatraz ticket with another fun activity.
-For example:

 For more information about Alcatraz: NPS.gov